Urban Parks Active Wellbeing Program

 Upgrades will vary depending on individual park needs, but may include new picnic shelters and tables, refurbished or upgraded toilets, carpark repairs, upgraded electric BBQs, replacement of playground equipment, signage upgrades and trail repairs.

-Early works commenced in Braeside Park and Cardinia Reservoir Park in October 2021.
+Early works were completed at Braeside Park, Greenvale Reservoir Park and Cardinia Reservoir Park in early 2022.

 Works at the other parks will commence in 2022, following the necessary design and approvals processes.
 This page will maintain information on the project roll-out, including details of when works will start at your local park.